bmoses00/teamTurquoise__khanN-kimT-liuH/README.md

     ```(hero)$ deactivate
     <now you're back to normal environment>
     ```
+# Module/Library/Etc. with Special Clearance
-For any module/library/etc for which special clearance was required, include Link to primary documentation
+    - Link to primary documentation
-Succinct, clear explanation of what it does
+    - Succinct, clear explanation of what it does
-Succinct, clear explanation of why you deemed it necessary Clear, precise explanation of how it is used in your project Use appropriate formatting to denote commands, etc.
+    - Succinct, clear explanation of why you deemed it necessary
+    - Clear, precise explanation of how it is used in your project
+    - Use appropriate formatting to denote commands, etc.